voor/graphiql-proxy/README.md

 If you don't need to make any modifications to the UI, you can just run this:

 ```
-npm install && npm run build && npm run start:server
+npm install && npm run build && npm run start:faker
 ```

 This will run a Create React App production optimized build and then start a backend Express server that will host the assets and proxy `/graphql` to whatever is defined as `${PROXY_HOST}` from the environment.
-Hard-coded into the `package.json` right now is just https://fakerql.com/ but you can change that to whatever endpoint you want.
+Hard-coded into the `package.json` right now is just https://api.graph.cool/simple/v1/swapi but you can change that to whatever endpoint you want.

 ## Deploying to a static bucket